Centre for the Health Economy

 We undertake economic evaluations of health care services and technology to determine whether they are cost effective

 We use health economic theory, health state valuation techniques, and simulation modelling to access the efficiency of pharmaceuticals, medical devices, and prosthetics from a government and broader community perspective.

-We use bespoke economic modelling to estimate the actual and potential impacts of change in government policy on the health, ageing and disability care systems, their patients, their carers and the broader community.
+We undertake economic modelling to estimate the impacts of government policy change on the health and human services sectors, government, consumers and the broader community.